Q. What turned out to be a surprise when you were writing Mystery Shores?

 A. Oh, great question.
 The first answer that comes to my mind is a spoiler, so I'd better continue on to my second answer...Tufted Puffins!
 (Warning: I'm going to shamelessly post pictures of cute puffins here.)

 Tufted Puffins are the ones you'll find along the Washington coast (where Mystery Shores takes place).
-These puffins have an air of distinction about them, I think.
+I think these puffins have an air of distinction about them.
 But, like all puffins, they are also endearing.
-I loved having them show up as part of my book.
+I loved having them show up as part of the mystery.